 Having No Alumni Network Could Effect Your Career Future

 Another benefit of attending a larger four-year college or university is the advantage of graduating from a school with an extensive alumni network.
 Being part of such a network can provide you with career and professional development opportunities for years to come.
-While some community college students may find that have career services that tap into some comparable system of graduates, a community college can’t compete with what four-year schools offer their alums, especially at the bigger, more prestigious universities.
+While some community college students may find career services that tap into some comparable system of graduates, a community college can’t compete with what four-year schools offer their alums, especially at the bigger, more prestigious universities and Ivy League colleges.

-Asking the question, “Is community college right for me?” is like asking whether sandwiches are tasty.
+Asking the question, “Is community college right for me?” or “Is online college a good idea?” is like asking whether sandwiches are tasty.
 While it’s a valid concern, it’s also tough to answer without knowing more about the person asking the question.
 Like people have different preferences regarding what’s in their lunchboxes, they also have different educational needs and expectations.
 One thing to take away from this discussion is that community colleges aren’t inherently bad.
 Despite their historic stigma, there are plenty of good, accredited two-year schools that offer affordable and respectable degrees at a reasonable cost.
 Weigh the pros and cons, of course, but don’t rule community colleges out because of someone else’s misconceptions surrounding higher education.

 - Bureau of Labor Statistics: Occupation Finder